camunda/camunda-docs/docs/self-managed/setup/deploy/local/local-kubernetes-cluster.md

 ## Connecting to the workflow engine

-To interact with the Camunda workflow engine via Zeebe Gateway using [zbctl](/apis-tools/community-clients/cli-client/cli-get-started.md) or a local client/worker from outside the Kubernetes cluster, run `kubectl port-forward` to the Zeebe gateway as follows:
+To interact with the Camunda workflow engine via Zeebe Gateway using the [Camunda 8 API](/apis-tools/camunda-api-rest/camunda-api-rest-overview.md) or a local client/worker from outside the Kubernetes cluster, run `kubectl port-forward` to the Zeebe gateway as follows:

 ```sh
 kubectl port-forward svc/camunda-zeebe-gateway 26500:26500